Its great to be welcoming you back! Find out how we're keeping everyone safe at Coniston Boating Centre.

 Before your visit here are two top tips that have helped us kayak for miles:

 1) Sit properly.
-Your sit on top kayak will have a nice backrest but don’t slouch.
+Don’t slouch.
 It’s best to sit up straight with your lower back and buttocks at 90 degrees to each other.

 You’ll find foot pegs on each side of your kayak.
 Guess what goes here?
 That’s right, your feet.
 Your toes should be pointed outwards and heels towards the centre.
 Your knees should be bent upwards and outwards.
 It’s actually surprisingly comfortable!